It’s time to review Revita Hair Growth Shampoo – a hair product that I really like:

 Short answer: Definitely.

-Despite being a bit pricey, it’s my #1 recommended shampoo for hair loss/growth:
+Despite being a bit pricey, it’s one of the best shampoos for hair loss/growth:

 - one of the best formulas I have seen (in a topical product)